pengxingang/PocketXMol/README.md

 ## Data and model weights

+The train/test data and model weights are available on [Zenodo](https://zenodo.org/records/17801271).

 ### Example data and model weights for sampling

 The example data are included in the `data/examples` directory, which are used to demonstrate the usage in [Sample for provided data](#sample-for-provided-data).

-The model weights for sampling are included in the file `model_weights.tar.gz` available from the [Google Drive](https://drive.google.com/file/d/1Hu6qTkCyNUPPsQLLHL1kBFiwRbKUOFLs/view?usp=drive_link).
+The model weights for sampling are included in the file [`model_weights.tar.gz`](https://zenodo.org/records/17801271/files/model_weights.tar.gz?download=1) from [Zenodo](https://zenodo.org/records/17801271).
 Download and extract it using the command:
 ```bash
 tar -zxvf model_weights.tar.gz